 Before I went to bed last night, I stood at our refrigerator and took one last good look.
 This morning, I returned to the same spot and proceeded with a small ritual: the calendar flip.

 Turning over a new page on a calendar is one of those simple life pleasures.
 A wide open expanse lies ahead.
 Even though these next weeks promise to be full, the calendar page is orderly.
 No days have been crossed off yet.
 It's a clean slate.

 Contrast this with the calendar page from last month.
 It's messy, much like life.
 Appointments and obligations that were once pressing are now past.
 Moments that I would have forgotten altogether are immortalized by my handwriting in a square inch box.
 Each completed day has a slash marking the bottom right corner -- a single line that signifies that an entire day has been lived.

 I used to carpool to my last job.
 As I drove home one afternoon, my carpool partner pulled her planner from her bag and realized that she hadn't been keeping up.
 She crossed out an entire week happily, and then commented, "I don't think I should be taking this much pleasure from scratching out these days.
 This is my life!
 I'm crossing out my life!"

 Sometimes I feel like this.
 I love crossing off days.
 I look forward to the next thing, and I strain toward the next goal.
-I occasionally think about selling outgrown baby gear at the next garage sale.
+I think about selling outgrown baby gear at the next garage sale.
 I envision having my toddler pottytrained.
 I imagine going places without a diaper bag.
-I look forward to a day when my little ones can unfasten their own seat belts, take their own baths, and tie their own shoes.
+I look forward to a day when my kids can unfasten their own seat belts, take their own baths, and tie their own shoes.